How to give Code Review Feedback?

 Instead of saying ‘You haven’t optimized the code efficiently’, You can say ‘This code hasn’t been optimized properly’.

-Explain the ‘Why’ behind the feedback
+Explain the ‘Why’ Behind the Feedback

 Instead of just telling what improvements to be made to pull requests or code, explain the reason behind the change.
 Let developers know about the thought process and reasoning so that they look from the other’s perspective.
 Add a brief explanation along with the change mentioned.